In the midst of stress events, efficient communication is essential.

 Pulsara’s nuanced approach to incidents empowers responders with flexible tools to help manage various incident types.
 The Pulsara platform can help triage and track patients throughout the incident and assist in evacuation and reunification efforts as the incident unfolds.
 No matter who you need to connect with in a crisis, Pulsara can help connect you to the right resources at the right time.

-Create Custom Patient Identifiers
+Create Configurable Patient Identifiers

 As patients are given new or additional ID numbers and wristbands, they can all be added to the same patient channel, keeping track of all the patient's information in one place.

-Custom IDs help create shared awareness of where each patient is and which treatments they’ve already received, especially in incidents and interactions that cross healthcare entities.
+Configurable IDs help create shared awareness of where each patient is and which treatments they’ve already received, especially in incidents and interactions that cross healthcare entities.

-Scan to Create the patient channel
+Scan to Create the Patient Channel

 From there, add, track, and modify the patient’s triage status in the app, using the appropriate color statuses that match your patient's triage tag.